 “Pineapples, Captains brought home to seaports all over the U.S., became life savers to the people on shore.
 It was discovered that the pineapple was rich in vitamin C and that the diseases many people were suffering from could be cured by simply eating pineapple.
 The Captains would put a real pineapple outside their homes, usually on fence posts, to show it was available inside to the people of the town.
 And thus was born the “Hospitality Symbol.”
 Over the entrance of our church, the pineapple symbolizes to all that spiritual food is available inside to cure the disease of the soul.” …S. Cook 05/08

 CHURCH FACILITY RENTALS

-Rental space is available by the day, half-day, or by the hour.
+Rental space is available by the day or half-day.
 Kitchen space is also available with rental of hall for an additional fee.
 We can accommodate groups up to 150 people.
 If interested, contact our Office Administrator by email or call 508-775-0298.